kudu-dynamics/blaze-platform/README.md

 - Use a single cabal.project file and Cabal flags and conditionals to specify whether to compile -O0 or not.
 - Tell projectile to ignore `dist-newstyle` build dir.
 Also, consider renaming to a hidden folder.

+Distribution A. (Approved for public release; distribution unlimited.)